jyang-cpr/cpr-platform-sphinx-tutorials/doc/StatusIndicators.rst

 Status Indicators
 ==================

-Dingo has four configurable LEDs on the corners of the chassis, as well as a Human-Machine Interface (HMI) panel on the rear of the robot.
+PLATFORM has four configurable LEDs on the corners of the chassis, as well as a Human-Machine Interface (HMI) panel on the rear of the robot.
 These lights are used to indicate the robot's status.

 HMI Panel
 ----------